Bradders81/team-11/README.md

 * Upon character crash, the game stops and creates a modal to signal a loss.
 * As the character runs, the game improves the user's score.
+* A timer enables the user to see how long they have run.
+* The timer also indicates the user's score.

 ## Features to Add
-* The website would be more functional with a leaderboard that can change dynamically and remain on the homepage.
+* The website would be more functional with a leaderboard that can change dynamically and remain on the home page.
 This requires some back-end work.

-*
-*
+## Technologies Used
+* HTML5 - The language used to create the skeleton of the website.
+Forms, buttons, sections, divisions, etc.

+* CSS3 - The language used to style the HTML5 pages and elements.

+* [Nes.css library](https://nostalgic-css.github.io/NES.css/) - This css library helped the developers create html elements with retro styles.

+* [Bootsrap](https://getbootstrap.com/) - The developers used the bootstrap framework to structure the website and game layouts more easily.
+This was beneficial when adding structure to the site.

+* [Figma](https://www.figma.com/file/XhW0BQs2L9bXrjrqTYd0xr/Untitled?node-id=8%3A3) - Here is a link to a Figma workspace.
+This was used to draft and realise the ideas behind the design of the landing page.

+* [Google Fonts](https://fonts.google.com/) - Is where the developers selected the "Press Start 2P" font after perusing Googles font library for something suitable.

+* [W3C Schools](https://w3schools.com) - This website is very informative.
+The developer would often consult W3Schools and constantly revisit various tags of code.

+* [Stack Overflow](https://stackoverflow.com) - This website is informative.
+The developers would consult this website to find solutions to similar issues faced.